• Home

 October 31st: Halloween

 Get ready for a Halloween twist on the traditional tale, Stone Soup in Bone Soup by Alyssa Satin Capucilli.
 It’s Halloween morning and three witches are in need of a treat.
 But, the cupboard only turns up a bone.
 Perfect, for making bone soup.
-They visit different creatures’ houses collecting items for their bone soup.⁣ Adding an eye of a giant, juice of a toad, and other tantalizing ingredients, they have the makings of bone soup.⁣ There is even a recipe at the end of the book to craft your own bone soup!⁣
+They visit different creatures’ houses collecting items for their bone soup.⁣ Adding the eye of a giant, the juice of a toad, and other tantalizing ingredients, they have the makings of bone soup.⁣ There is even a recipe at the end of the book to craft your own bone soup!⁣

 For more Halloween books and activities, see this big list.—> Halloween Books for Kids